 About service meshes

-A service mesh provides capabilities like traffic management, resiliency, policy, security, strong identity, and observability to your workloads.
-Your application is decoupled from these operational capabilities and the service mesh moves them out of the application layer, and down to the infrastructure layer.
+A service mesh is an infrastructure layer in your application that facilitates communication between services.
+Service meshes provide capabilities like traffic management, resiliency, policy, security, strong identity, and observability to your workloads.
+Your application is decoupled from these operational capabilities, while the service mesh moves them out of the application layer and down to the infrastructure layer.

 Scenarios

-• Encrypt all traffic in cluster - Enable mutual TLS between specified services in the cluster.
-This can be extended to ingress and egress at the network perimeter, and provides a secure by default option with no changes needed for application code and infrastructure.
+• Encrypting all traffic in cluster: Enable mutual TLS between specified services in the cluster.
+This can be extended to ingress and egress at the network perimeter and provides a secure-by-default option with no changes needed for application code and infrastructure.

-• Canary and phased rollouts - Specify conditions for a subset of traffic to be routed to a set of new services in the cluster.
-On successful test of canary release, remove conditional routing and phase gradually increasing % of all traffic to new service.
-Eventually all traffic will be directed to new service.
+• Canary and phased rollouts: Specify conditions for a subset of traffic to be routed to a set of new services in the cluster.
+On successful test of canary release, remove conditional routing and phase gradually increasing % of all traffic to a new service.
+Eventually, all traffic will be directed to the new service.

-• Traffic management and manipulation - Create a policy on a service that will rate limit all traffic to a version of a service from a specific origin, or a policy that applies a retry strategy to classes of failures between specified services.
+• Traffic management and manipulation: Create a policy on a service that rate limits all traffic to a version of a service from a specific origin, or a policy that applies a retry strategy to classes of failures between specified services.
 Mirror live traffic to new versions of services during a migration or to debug issues.
 Inject faults between services in a test environment to test resiliency.

-• Observability - Gain insight into how your services are connected and the traffic that flows between them.
-Obtain metrics, logs, and traces for all traffic in cluster, including ingress/egress.
-Add distributed tracing abilities to your applications.
+• Observability: Gain insight into how your services are connected and the traffic that flows between them.
+Gather metrics, logs, and traces for all traffic in the cluster, including ingress/egress.
+Add distributed tracing abilities to applications.

 Selection criteria

-Before you select a service mesh, ensure that you understand your requirements and the reasons for installing a service mesh.
+Before you select a service mesh, make sure you understand your requirements and reasoning for installing a service mesh.
 Ask the following questions:

-• Can my workloads and environment tolerate the additional overheads? - All the additional components required to support the service mesh require additional resources like CPU and memory.
-In addition, all the proxies and their associated policy checks add latency to your traffic.
-If you have workloads that are very sensitive to latency or cannot provide the additional resources to cover the service mesh components, then re-consider.
+• Can my workloads and environment tolerate the additional overheads?: All the components required to support the service mesh require resources like CPU and memory.
+All the proxies and their associated policy checks add latency to your traffic.
+If you have workloads that are very sensitive to latency or can't provide extra resources to cover service mesh components, you should reconsider using a service mesh.

-• Is this adding additional complexity unnecessarily? - If the reason for installing a service mesh is to gain a capability that is not necessarily critical to the business or operational teams, then consider whether the additional complexity of installation, maintenance, and configuration is worth it.
+• Is this adding unnecessary complexity?: If you want to install a service mesh to use a capability that isn't critical to the business or operational teams, then consider whether the added complexity of installation, maintenance, and configuration is worth it.

-• Can this be adopted in an incremental approach? - Some of the service meshes that provide a lot of capabilities can be adopted in a more incremental approach.
+• Can this be adopted in an incremental approach?: Some of the service meshes that provide a lot of capabilities can be adopted in a more incremental approach.
 Install just the components you need to ensure your success.
-Once you are more confident and additional capabilities are required, then explore those.
+If you later find that more capabilities are required, explore them at a later time.
 Resist the urge to install everything from the start.

 Next steps

 There are also service meshes provided by open-source projects and third parties that are commonly used with AKS.
-These open-source and third-party service meshes are not covered by the AKS support policy.
+These service meshes aren't covered by the AKS support policy.

 For more details on the service mesh landscape, see Layer 5's Service Mesh Landscape.